XpiritBV/github-actions-exercises/labs/Lab01-Create-an-issue.md

 > [!TIP] Notice which user get attributed to have made the comment.
 Is it the Author of the issue/PR, or somthing else?

-> ![IMPORTANT] The goal is to have a workflow that triggers when someone creates an issue or pull request.
+> [!IMPORTANT] The goal is to have a workflow that triggers when someone creates an issue or pull request.
 The workflow should add a comment to the issue/PR conversation.

 # 1. Use notifications effectively
 A user only gets a notification when they actually follow the repository (more info in [this explainer video](https://youtu.be/eIWzKR465M0)).
 When using IssueOps, you can automate tagging a user or a team to make sure they get the notifications.